shlemiel/vimrc/README.md

     mx           Toggle mark 'x' and display it in the leftmost column
     m.
 If no mark on line, place the next available mark.
-Otherwise, remove (first) existing mark. m-           Delete all marks from the current line m<Space>     Delete all marks from the current buffer ]'           Jump to start of next line containing a mark ['           Jump to start of prev line containing a mark
+Otherwise, remove (first) existing mark. m<Space>     Delete all marks from the current buffer ]'           Jump to start of next line containing a mark ['           Jump to start of prev line containing a mark